atrn/dcc/README.md

 The result of moving this work into the compiler driver itself is simpler build systems.
-Much of the work done by tools such as `make` is now performed in a single command, e.g. `dcc *.c`.

-Instead of using the build tool to express and maintain dependencies that job can be relegated to `dcc` and the build tool used to express higher level concerns such as what to build and what options to use when building it.
+Much of the work done by tools such as `make` is now performed via a single command, e.g. `dcc *.c`.
+And instead of using the build tool to express and maintain dependencies that job can be relegated to `dcc` and the build tool used to express higher level concerns such as what to build and the options to use when building it.

+## Building and Installation

+`dcc` is written in Go and obviously requires Go installed to allow building (see [golang.org](http://golang.org/)). `dcc` uses only standard packages and is _trivially_ built via `go build`.
+To automate some things a small `Makefile` is supplied which provides the following targets:

+- make all
+  Build `dcc`.
+The default target.
+- make clean
+  Remove any built `dcc`.
+- make install
+  Install `dcc` into `$(dest)`.

+### Installation

+The `make install` target copies the `dcc` executable to a directory named by the _$(dest)_ make variable.
+The default installation location is,

+    $HOME/bin

+This can be overriden by setting `dest` on the command line when installing.
+E.g.,

+    $ make install dest=/opt/bin

+### `dc++`

+`dcc` can be installed with the name `dc++`.
+This is not done by default since it isn't strictly needed - `dcc` can either determine the source language from filename extensions or be explicitly told told via option.

+Install `dcc` executable,

+    $ cp dcc /some/where/bin/dcc

+Create `dc++` link.

+    $ ln /some/where/bin/dcc /some/where/bin/dc++

 ## Usage